 Airy little pillowy dough-balls.
 What’s not to love?!

-Eventually, you will have a pot of thick, creamy soup.
-Slice the chicken into small pieces and add back to the pot along with chopped parsley.
+Once you have a pot of thick, creamy soup, slice the chicken into small pieces and add back to the pot along with chopped parsley.
 If you are still working on the dumplings, reduce the heat all the way to low.

 Cooking the dumplings separately serves two purposes.
 One, using the gluten-y chicken stock to finish my soup, as described above.
 Two, I want to be able to store the dumplings separately so they don’t absorb the soup or break down in the soup as it chills.
 So, I scoop the number of dumplings I want to serve into the pot of creamy soup just to warm everything through right before serving.
 Then, I ladle some soup into bowls along with three or four dumplings each and serve everything piping hot.
 Any left over dumplings get stored separately!